-As part of the application process, applicants are required to submit a research proposal and skills development plan that clearly describes their research ideas, as well as their perceived training needs and potential sponsors they would like to work with.
+As part of the application process, applicants are required to submit a Research Proposal and Skills Development Plan that clearly describes their research project, perceived training needs, career intentions and who your project sponsors will be.

 Research project ideas should be ambitious, and should clearly describe the biomedical/clinical relevance of the project, and how skills will be developed in relevant quantitative or biomedical and clinical areas.
 Applicants will need to have a clear understanding of the contribution of their research to their field, and be able to demonstrate independent research ideas, show an awareness of research in other fields, and an appreciation of the importance of working across disciplinary boundaries.

 A critical component of these fellowships is skills development.
 Applicants must have a clear rationale for the skills they wish to develop and a preliminary plan for how they will achieve this.
 Applicants may wish to refer to the Example Skills Development Training Plan for an idea of the types of skills development activities that may be suitable.

 Please see the MRC’s guidance on skills needed to win support for further information.

 What to expect as an MRC Fellow at Exeter